 |Cohort rule:||(Normally students must be enrolled in the Bachelor of Nursing or an associated combined degree to enrol in this unit)|

-1 x 2 hour class or equivalent cloud presentation/s, 1 x 2 hour seminar per week, 2 weeks clinical practicum
+2 cloud (online) hours, 1 x 2 hour seminar per week, 80 hour clinical placement

 Department of Human Services policy and Working with Children Act

 In accordance with Department of Human Services policy*, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
 In accordance with the Working with Children Act 2005**, all students are required to undertake a Working with Children Check at commencement of the course.
 Students who fail to obtain a Police Record Check and a Working with Children Check prior to the commencement of clinical placement will not be able to undertake clinical placement and this will impede progress in the course.
 Students may also be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.
 A health organisation may refuse to accept a student for placement if the student’s immunisation status is not satisfactory to the health organisation.

 * Department of Human Services 2007, Service agreement information kit for funded organisations 2006–2009, State Government of Victoria, Melbourne, retrieved 1 July 2007.